 From the beginning, Matter has been designed to include those connected devices already in our homes.
 “We can’t leave devices behind, or this whole program won’t work,” says Klein.
 “The idea that everyone has to throw everything out and start again is just not going to work.”

 Newer Wi-Fi or Thread devices and those that work over Z-Wave and Zigbee should be upgradable to Matter.
-This can happen in two ways: upgrading the device directly over the air or a software upgrade for a product’s existing bridge — Philips Hue has already committed to this for its smart lighting line.
+This can happen in two ways: upgrading the device directly over the air or through an upgrade to a product’s existing bridge — Philips Hue has already committed to this for its smart lighting line.

 Bluetooth devices that don’t rely on bridges, such as Eve’s line of security and sensor products, will need hardware upgrades, meaning older devices won’t be compatible.
-Eve has already rolled out upgraded hardware for its Bluetooth products and has committed to having everything Thread-enabled by next year, ready for Matter.
+Eve has already rolled out upgraded hardware for its Bluetooth products and has committed to having everything Thread-enabled when Matter launches.

 Existing Zigbee and Z-Wave devices are unlikely to be upgraded individually — because they can’t communicate directly to the internet.
 Despite Thread being based on Zigbee, very few devices with Zigbee radios will be upgradable directly.
 “IPv6 carries a heavy software burden and the majority of Zigbee devices out there could not support [that],” says Klein.
 But the hubs these devices communicate through can be upgraded or bridged to Matter.